 9707½ Marilla Dr. ♦ Lakeside, CA 92040 ♦ 619-390-2579

-River Valley Charter School provides students in grades 7 to 12 with a
+River Valley Charter School will motivate and prepare students to become

 River Valley Charter School (RVCS) is a public charter school for grades 7 through 12, founded in 1997.
 Located in Lakeside, approximately twenty-five minutes from downtown San Diego, RVCS is a California Distinguished School with an Academic Performance Index (API) of 925 in 2011, which was the highest for high schools in San Diego County, and third in California of schools of similar rankings.
 The school has earned the highest API in San Diego County for seven years in a row and has earned a similar school ranking of 10 for five consecutive years.
 Our state test scores are just one reflection of our academic success.